offbyone/ideas/content/old/general-thoughts/i-live.md

 I spent the last week tearing into a fairly complex piece of old code, digging out some poor design decisions and cleaning up the legacy of student programmers past.
 It was\... terrifying.

-But I\'ve survived, and the world is a better place for it.
+But I've survived, and the world is a better place for it.

 If anyone noticed that I was a bit distant and distracted in the last week, though, that was why.